-In addition, our instructors are also avid competitors, having won a combined 26 World Championships, 10 District Championships, and 47 State Championships.
-Suffice it to say, we can walk the walk as much as talk the talk!
+In addition, our instructors are also avid competitors, having won a combined 26 World Championships, 10 District Championships, and 47 State Championships with the American Taelwondo Association (ATA).

 We love bringing out the very best in our students!
 Regardless of age, gender, physical or mental challenges, or any other variant, we can work with you!